Tunisian campaign: Run for Tunis

 1 Commando landed 14 mi west of Bizerte on 30 November to outflank the Jefna position, but failed and rejoined 36th Brigade by 3 December.
 The position remained in German hands until the last days of fighting in Tunisia the following spring.

-Early on 26 November, as the Germans withdrew, 11 Brigade were able to enter Medjez unopposed and by late in the day had taken positions in and around Tebourba, which had also been evacuated by the Germans, preparatory to advancing on Djedeida.
+Early on 26 November, as the Germans withdrew, 11 Brigade were able to enter Medjez unopposed and by late in the day had taken positions in and around Tebourba, which had been evacuated by the Germans preparatory to advancing on Djedeida.
 However, on 27 November the Germans attacked in strength.
 11th Brigade tried to regain the initiative in the early hours of 28 November, attacking toward Djedeida airfield with the help of US armour, but failed.
-On 29 November, Combat Command B of US 1st Armored Division had concentrated forward for an attack in conjunction with Blade Force planned for 2 December.
+On 29 November, Combat Command B of US 1st Armored Division concentrated forward for an attack in conjunction with Blade Force planned for 2 December.
 They were forestalled by an Axis counter-attack, led by Major-General Wolfgang Fischer, whose 10th Panzer Division had just arrived in Tunisia.
 By the evening of 2 December, Blade Force had been withdrawn, leaving 11th Brigade and Combat Command B to deal with the Axis attack.
-The attack threatened to cut off 11th Brigade and break through into the Allied rear, but desperate fighting over four days delayed the Axis advance and permitted a controlled withdrawal to the high ground on each side of the river west of Terbourba.
+The attack threatened to cut off 11th Brigade and break through into the Allied rear, but desperate fighting over four days delayed the Axis advance and permitted a controlled withdrawal to the high ground on each side of the river west of Tebourba.